award

 • Elderly Americans who have problems with dementia and disabilities are more likely to be vulnerable to nursing home abuse.

-Examples of Nursing Home Abuse
+What are Examples of Nursing Home Abuse?

-Nursing home abuse can be physical, psychological, sexual, or even financial.
-It’s any willful act that involves injuring or harming a resident.
+It’s any willful act that involves injuring or harming a nursing home resident.
 It’s intentional conduct that causes the victim pain, suffering, and sometimes, even impairment.
-There are different categories of nursing home abuse.
-These different categories include:

 • Psychological abuse accounts for 11.6% of nursing home abuse.
 Examples of this include instances of yelling and threats to intimidate the nursing home resident.